JSON Schema drafts 2019-09 and 2020-12 define the idea of vocabularies to enable some spec support for custom keywords.

 A vocabulary is just a collection of keywords.
 It will be identified by a URI and should have an associated specification that describes the function of each of the keywords.
 There may also be an associated meta-schema.

-Creating a vocabulary in JsonSchema.Net isn’t strictly required in order to add custom keywords, but if you’re using it to create a meta-schema that will consume and validate other draft 2019-09 or later schemas, it is strongly suggested.
+Creating a vocabulary in JsonSchema.Net isn’t strictly required in order to add custom keywords, but if you’re using it to create a meta-schema that will consume and validate other draft 2019-09 or 2020-12 schemas, it is strongly suggested.

 Defining a vocabulary